Cross-Shape Attention for Part Segmentation of 3D Point Clouds: Method

+In our implementation, we experimented with two backbones for point-wise feature extraction: a sparse tensor network based on a modified version of MinkowskiNet \cite{Choy:2019}, and an octree-based network, called MID-FC \cite{Wang:2021} (architecture details for the two backbones are provided in Section \ref{subsec:csn_architecture} and supplementary material).
+The output from the backbone is a per-point $D$-dimensional representation stacked into a matrix for each of the two shapes respectively: $\bX_m \in \mathcal{R}^{P_m \times D}$ and $\bX_n \in \mathcal{R}^{P_n\times D}$.
+The CSA layer produces new $D$-dimensional point-wise representations for both shapes:

-where $f$ is our cross-shape attention function with learned parameters $\bW$.
-The function implements the transformations explained in the next paragraphs.
+where $f$ is the cross-shape attention function with learned parameters $\theta$ described in the next paragraphs.

-\paragraph{Key and query intermediate representations.} Inspired by recent attention networks \cite{vaswani2017attention}, we first transform the input point representations of the first shape in the pair to intermediate representations, called ``query'' representations.
+\paragraph*{Key and query intermediate representations.} Inspired by Transformers \cite{Vaswani:2017}, we first transform the input point representations of the first shape in the pair to intermediate representations, called ``query'' representations.
 The input point representations of the second shape are transformed to intermediate ``key'' representations.
 The keys will be compared to queries to determine the degree of influence of one point on another.
-Specifically, in the case of processing the shape pair $(m,n)$, these transformations are expressed as follows:
+Specifically, these transformations are expressed as follows:

-where $\bx_{m,i}$ is the representation of point $i$ on shape $m$, $\bx_{n,j}$ is the representation of point $j$ on shape $n$, $\bW_q$ and $\bW_k$ are $D \times D$ learned weight matrices.
-The same $\bW_q, \bW_k$ matrices are applied to all points $i$ of the first shape and points $j$ of the second shape respectively to ensure invariance to point permutations.
-Processing the reverse pair $(\bX_n,\bX_m)$ yields different key and query representations i.e., the layer is not invariant to the order of the two shapes in the pair.
-As a result, the influences of one point to another will be asymmetric, as explained below.